 5. Claiming Accounting Costs

-Individuals can potentially claim accounting costs.
-If you went to see an accountant to prepare and lodge your tax return last year, you could claim it.
-Make sure you keep the receipt for this year to claim it next year, too.
+You can claim accounting costs.
+If you went to see a registered tax professional to lodge your tax return last year, you can claim the expenses.
+Make sure you keep the receipt.

 6. Claiming Membership Fees

-If you’re part of a professional organisation, such as a union or industry body that relates to your profession and you pay fees, you could claim these fees as a tax deduction.
+If you’re part of a professional organisation, such as a union or industry body that relates to your profession and you pay fees, you can claim these fees as a tax deduction.

 7. Claiming Car Expenses

-If you’re required to use your own car for work reasons, you can usually claim the expenses as a tax deduction.
-There are two ways to calculate this deduction – you either use a logbook for at least 12 weeks, or you can claim cents per kilometre.
-But you can’t claim normal trips to and from work.
+If you’re required to use your own car for work reasons, you may be able to claim the expenses as a tax deduction.
+But remember, you generally can't claim the cost of travel between your home and your regular place of work.
+The ATO has two options to calculate car expenses – you either use a logbook (kept for a continuous period of at least 12 weeks), or you can claim cents per kilometre.
+Make sure you check if you’re eligible to claim car expenses.

 Tax Deduction Tips for Business Owners

 For small business owners, specialist equipment can be a legitimate expense.
 For example, if you're in hospitality or retail and invest in new POS (point-of-sale) equipment, it could be deducted.
 And while stationery and workspace supplies are things you probably think to deduct, remember other items like milk for the work kitchen are also possible deductions.
-Why not get organised and schedule regular deliveries of milk and fruit for the next 12 months, which could also be claimed against your tax.
+You can get organised and schedule regular deliveries of milk and fruit for the next 12 months, which could also be claimed against your tax.
+However, employees working from home can’t claim their food, coffee, tea, milk and other general household items.

 It Pays to Keep Tax Receipts Organised

 Receipts for a whole year’s worth of expenditure can seem pretty overwhelming, regardless of whether they’re digital or paper.
-But simple document box files and expanding files can make a huge difference to prepping your return.
+If you keep paper records, simple document box files and expanding files can make a huge difference to prepping your return.
 Start a new box file or folder for each month, so when tax time comes around, everything is already filed in the one place.
-Remember, too, that you’re expected to keep files for five years, whether you’re an employee or a business, so if you do have lots of paper records, archive boxes are just the ticket.
+Remember, too, that you’re expected to keep files for five years from the date you lodge your tax return, whether you’re an employee or a business, so if you do have lots of paper records, archive boxes are just the ticket.

 Another clever way to keep track of receipts is by digitising.
 You can photograph or scan the receipts to file on your computer.
 If space is an issue, use a separate hard drive or cloud software to manage the snaps.
-Or consider a Receipt Management system, which takes on the hard work for you, and even uploads the information into your online accounting software.
+Or consider using online accounting software.
+Don’t forget, we can email you a copy of your receipt too, just ask one of our friendly staff at your local Officeworks.

 There are many ways to keep your receipts and invoices organised for tax time, from physical filing systems to the free myDeductions tool in the ATO app, which is easy to use for employees and sole traders alike.